-3. iEmpathize Empower Youth Program
+2. iEmpathize Empower Youth Program

-Candace Joice, Education Manager
+Candace Joice, Education Manager 303.625.4074

+http://empower.iempathize.org/

-http://empower.iempathize.org/ info@iempathize.org
+info@iempathize.org

-inio@iempathize.or

-Description: iEmpathize is a Colorado-based organization with an exploitation-prevention curriculum designed to equip students with strategies to stay safe from issues of exploitation, from bullying to sex trafficking.
+iEmpathize is a Colorado-based organization with an exploitation-prevention curriculum designed to equip students with strategies to stay safe from issues of exploitation, from bullying to sex trafficking.
 The program utilizes original, age-appropriate media featuring young adults that focuses on positive, non-sensationalized content.
 Central to the curriculum is character education and empathy development.
 The curriculum is delivered in five lessons; content is available via either print or online deliverables.
 Tied to common core in language arts and social studies, as well as tied to national standards in health education and counseling.
 Now available through The Blue Bench (See p.
 21 above).

-Target: Grades 7-12 Content: Videos paired with a facilitator guide containing activities, discussion questions, and assessments organizations serving less than 50 students in a year, the license is a flat-rate of \$90.
+Target: Grades 7-12 Content: Videos paired with a facilitator guide containing activities, discussion questions, and assessments Cost: \$2.00/student for a one-year license and consultation for organizations serving over 50.
+For organizations serving less than 50 students in a year, the license is a flat-rate of \$90.